Big-Bro222/Project_G22_React_Travelsite/README.md

 Under Master branch is the project for mid-review or tag "mid_term"

+Now,begin to use with choosing travel start and end date and then you can search filght information under your timeline.
+We fetch the api from Skyscanner to get information.

+Please enter the IATA code of airport to search flight curently.
+You can google it to get more information.
+We will improve it recently.

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`

+and then

 ### `npm start`